Judge strikes down Arkansas ban on gender-affirming care for transgender minors

 Gov. Sarah Huckabee Sanders, Hutchinson’s successor, in March signed legislation attempting to effectively reinstate Arkansas’ ban by making it easier to sue providers of gender-affirming care for children.
 That law doesn’t take effect until later this summer.

 A roughly two-week trial before Moody included testimony from one of the transgender youths challenging the state’s ban.
-Dylan Brandt, 17, testified in October that the hormone therapy he has received has transformed his life and that the ban would force him to leave the state.
+The teenager testified in October that the hormone therapy he has received has transformed his life and that the ban would force him to leave the state.

-“I’m so grateful the judge heard my experience of how this health care has changed my life for the better and saw the dangerous impact this law could have on my life and that of countless other transgender people,” Brandt said in a statement released by the ACLU.
-“My mom and I wanted to fight this law not just to protect my health care, but also to ensure that transgender people like me can safely and fully live our truths.”